Deadlifts With Dumbbells – Introduction

 In case you have forgotten or aren’t sure what those muscles are, here’s a list of the main ones involved in this exercise.

-- Gluteus maximus – glutes for short and your main hip extender that you’re likely sitting on now!
+- Gluteal muscles – particularly your gluteus maximus – glutes for short, your main hip extender that you’re likely sitting on now!

 - Hamstrings – the muscles on the back of your thigh that flex your knees and extend your hips